kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

   - will keep recording things I want to remember for later as an unstructured list
 - chose not to inherit ThreeForTwoOffer from ItemBundleForDiscountedPriceOffer, as the discounts feel different from the outside
 - will call it a day, as main task is done - was fun, would like to continue, but it's getting late
+- copilot wow moment: "Generate similar tests for TWO_FOR_AMOUNT and FIVE_FOR_AMOUNT:"
+  - with test code for "2 for 1" & "3 for 2"
+  - added a few files as context
+  - copilot created tests
+    - semantically correct
+    - needed a little syntactic improvement (around missing builder methods)